Ukn0hu/building-spell-system/readme.md

         5. Put it in Wow client
 4. Done ! go check if it's working

+> [!TIP]
->Pay attention to localized game client, you need to extract your DBC yourself instead of download enUS dbc files online.
+> Pay attention to localized game client, you need to extract your DBC yourself instead of download enUS dbc files online.
 >
->I've don't see any core extractors binaries online so you need to generate them.
+> I've don't see any core extractors binaries online so you need to generate them.
+___
 ### 🔥 How to generate core extractors (optionnal for enUS game client)
 **You need to be able to compile your core server.**
 1. Open CMake and find `"TOOLS"` in configuration, tick it.